josegcpa/eucaim-metrics/README.md

     --verbose \ # uses a progress bar to track metrics --params '{"normalised_surface_distance": {"max_distance": 100.0}}' # the parameters for the metrics
 ```

+When specifying either `--pred` or `--gt`, this assumes that predictions and ground truths are identically named.

 ## TODO